phuctran362003/pe-prn221-trainings/README.md

-Add the following packages to the project:
+"Add the following packages to the project:

 ```bash
 dotnet add package Microsoft.EntityFrameworkCore --version 8.0.5